anupn18/readme_lifesight/docs/PLATFORM/measure/marketing-mix-modeling/insights.md

   * **A line moving down:** The channel's rank is declining relative to others.
   * **A flat line:** The channel is maintaining a stable rank.

-The Bump Chart excels at answering strategic questions like: "Did Meta overtake Google as our top-contributing channel this year?" or "Is TikTok's influence consistently growing, even if its total revenue is still small?"
+The Bump Chart excels at answering strategic questions like: "Did Meta overtake Google as our top-contributing channel this year?" or "Is TikTok's influence consistently growing, even if its total incremental revenue is still small?"
 It turns your data into a clear narrative of which channels are gaining momentum and which are losing ground.

 ## Incremental ROAS Analysis